Budget 2022: Opposition leaders say farmers, poor and middle-class ignored, BJP calls it ‘visionary’

 Yechury added that India has “200 million missing jobs” but no urban employment guarantee was announced.
 He criticised the allocation for the rural employment guarantee scheme.
 “MGNREGA [Mahatma Gandhi National Rural Employment Guarantee Act] allocation remains the same as last year ₹73Kcr, which fell short by nearly ₹50Kcr,” he wrote on Twitter.

-Congress spokesperson Randeep Singh Surjewala said the Budget is a betrayal of India’s salaried and middle-class who were hoping for relief in view of pay cuts and inflation.
+Congress spokesperson Randeep Singh Surjewala said the Budget was a betrayal of India’s salaried and middle-class who were hoping for relief in view of pay cuts and inflation.
 Surjewala said the direct tax measures are a disappointment.

 Surjewala also posed questions on cryptocurrency and asked how the government intends to regulate it and protect investors.
 “Is crypto currency now legal, without bringing the Crypto Currency Bill?” he wrote on Twitter.